Google Rating

 These are a few symptoms that indicate a cavity.
 To know whether you need a filling, it is best to get your mouth examined by our dental experts.

-While traditional dentistry uses silver and other amalgam materials, composite fillings are an option for you to get natural-looking teeth fillings.
-Silver and other amalgam fillings look odd, unattractive, and visible to others when people smile, talk, or chew.
+While traditional dentistry uses silver and other amalgam materials, composite fillings are an option to get natural-looking teeth fillings.
+Silver and different amalgam fillings look odd, unattractive, and visible to others when people smile, talk, or chew.

-The white naturally-looking composite is prepared from cosmetic resin.
-It is a strong, mouldable, and plastic material that can be easily applied and very difficult to detect due to its natural colour.
-The white material is long lasting and can fill almost all cavities.
+The white, naturally-looking composite is prepared from cosmetic resin.
+It is a strong, mouldable, and plastic material that can be easily applied and difficult to detect due to its natural colour.
+The white material is long-lasting and can fill almost all cavities.

 Over the last few years, composite tooth filling has emerged as a significant service in cosmetic dentistry.
 At our clinic, we provide composite fillings for new cavities and offer the option to replace existing metal fillings with composite alternatives.
 This service goes beyond functionality; it helps people achieve a more natural and aesthetically pleasing smile.